Pathairush/data_engineering_nanodegree/06_capstone_project/readme.md

 Use airflow to author workflows as Directed Acyclic Graphs (DAGs) of tasks.
 The Airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
 Rich command line utilities make performing complex surgeries on DAGs a snap.
 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.

-***Propose how often we should update the data and why.***
+#### Running schedule

 `I94 immigration` data usually update every month.
 So, we should align our data pipeline with this schedule.
 There is no point in running the data pipeline every day without new data came in.
 Other dimensional tables are one time (`US demographic`) or monthly (`World temperature`) updated.

-**Write a description of how you would approach the problem differently under the following scenarios:**
+#### Others things

 - If increased the data by 100x.
    - Because we leverage the power of spark.
 There is no need to worry about the scaling size of the underlying computation engine.
 In case we reach the limit, we can increase the cluster size that the spark is running on.
 Spark also works in a distributed way, so horizontal scaling is always an option to go for.

 -  The business team needs to update a dashboard daily by 7 am every day.
    - We can meet this requirement with the SLA option provided by airflow.
 This feature will guarantee that the system should populate the data before 7 am every day.
 In case your task failed, you can fix the problem by shifting the start ETL time earlier or increasing the spark's computation power.

 -  The database needed to be accessed by 100+ people.
    -  We can store the data in any data warehouse options (e.g., redshift) and let them access our data.
 The underlying data format can still be a `delta` format.